alexpasmantier/television/README.md

 ## About
 `Television` is a cross-platform, fast and extensible fuzzy finder TUI.

-It lets you quickly search through any kind of data source (files, git repositories, environment variables, docker images, you name it) using a fuzzy matching algorithm and is designed to be easily extensible.
+It integrates with your shell and lets you quickly search through any kind of data source (files, git repositories, environment variables, docker images, you name it) using a fuzzy matching algorithm and is designed to be easily extensible.

 ![tv-shell-integration](https://github.com/user-attachments/assets/d11c4d3c-2f1f-457c-9a0f-a56aebfefddd)